MarcusK00/BitClicker/README.md

   Spend bits on passive and active upgrades (e.g. Auto-Miners, Bit Multipliers).
 - **Responsive UI**
   Built with Blazor components and custom CSS for smooth animations.
-- **Persistent Progress**
-  Your bit balance and purchased upgrades are stored in browser Local Storage.
 - **Work in Progress**
   New features and polish coming soon:
   - More Shop Items
   - Minigames
   - Progression System
+  - Make bit balance and purchased upgrades store in browser Local Storage.
 ---

 ## 🛠️ Tech Stack